Teaching Internships with Global Routes

 “I want to visit my host family,” she explains, “and I want to bring some more books and see if the library is running smoothly.”

-After arriving in the host country, each group of six to 12 interns participates in a 1-week orientation to prepare them for a smooth transition into their community.
+After arriving in the host country, each group of six to 12 interns participates in an orientation to prepare them for a smooth transition into their community.
 The country director and local staff facilitate workshops

 on language, the educational system, lesson planning, and classroom management.
 They also cover practical skills such as shopping at the local market, adjusting to the climate, maintaining health, and maximizing safety.

 Interns are generally assigned two to a village and meet on the weekends to share trials, tribulations, questions, and lesson plans.
 Throughout the program, the director makes regular visits to check in and troubleshoot problems.

 Jane Goldstone, Director of Global Routes, notes that her staff works in conjunction with local communities to determine appropriate teaching positions and secondary projects.

 “The community gets involved and invested,” she explains.
 “They’re sharing their expertise and taking ownership, all while working—literally—side by side with interns.”

 At the end of the program, interns gather together again for a week of travel and preparation for return to the U.S.

 Goldstone says, “The Teaching Internship Program often moves students towards certain academic or professional choices.
 Many of them go on to pursue education, public health, and development work; they often undertake international